kirei/dnscatz/README.md

 ## catz2nsd

 `catz2nsd` configure NSD using catalog zones.
-Will read a configuration file (default `/etc/nsd/catz2nsd.conf`) and update NSD using `nsd-control`.
-It must also be able to read the list of currently configured zones (default `/var/lib/nsd/zone.list`).
+It reads a configuration file (default `/etc/nsd/catz2nsd.conf`) and update NSD using `nsd-control`. `catz2nsd` must be able to read the list of NSD's currently configured zones (default `/var/lib/nsd/zone.list`) in order to determine what zones to add, remove or update.

 The configuration file is NSD-like as described below: